 - 500 feet of an oncoming vehicle

-What to Do If You Get Blinded by Another Driver’s High Beams
+What Should You Do If You Get Blinded by Another Driver?

-Oncoming drivers sometimes forget to dip their high-beam headlights or change to low-beams when passing.
+Oncoming drivers sometimes forget to dip their high-beam headlights when passing.
 To avoid being blinded, you can look toward the right edge of your lane and watch the position of the oncoming vehicle out of the corner of the eye.

 How Far Will High Beams and Low Beams Let You See?